 Women with a history of depression who use COCs should be carefully observed and the drug discontinued if depression recurs to a serious degree.
-Patients becoming significantly depressed while taking COCs should stop the medication and use an alternative method of birth control in an attempt to determine whether the symptom is drug-related.
+Patients becoming significantly depressed while taking COCs should stop the medication and use an alternate method of contraception in an attempt to determine whether the symptom is drug-related.